Splufic-Automation-Systems-Ltd/Python-Training-Online-Cohort-Two/README.md

-# Python Training (Online) Cohort One
+# Python Training (Online) Cohort Two
-	This is our first cohort of the Python training online program of Splufic Automation Systems Ltd.
+	This is our Second cohort of the Python training online program of Splufic Automation Systems Ltd.

 ## Purpose